 The Allied bombing of Rome on July 19 marked a crucial turning point in Italy’s involvement in the Second World War.
 With the razing of the capital, popular support waned among the Italian people.
 Benito Mussolini, his reputation in tatters, was arrested and replaced as leader by king Victor Emmanuel III.
-The new Italian government entered into secret negotiations to agree an armistice with the Allies.
+The new Italian government entered into secret negotiations to agree to an armistice with the Allies.
 But the Germans soon got wind of their plans to switch sides.
-The events, for Rome’s Jewish population, would be catastrophic.
+For Rome’s 12,000 Jews, the consequences would be catastrophic.

-After signing the armistice at the beginning of September, Italy plunged into chaos.
+After signing the armistice at the beginning of September, Italy was plunged into chaos.
 Confusion reigned over the government and military as they awaited the arrival of the Allies from Sicily.
 The Nazis seized the opportunity to strike.
-On September 10 they assaulted Rome, and met with meagre resistance from beleaguered fighters, they occupied the Italian capital.

 The Nazi occupation of Rome

-A man of no moral integrity, Kappler exploited his power over the Rome’s Jewish population.
-He had immediately got to work registering the city’s Jews – some 12,000 at this time – in the wake of the Nazi occupation.
+From his base in Via Tasso, the morally bankrupt Herbert Kappler ruthlessly exploited his power over Rome’s Jewish population.
+He immediately got to work registering the city’s Jews – some 12,000 at this time – in the wake of the Nazi occupation.
 Now, with the Final Solution looming, he would set about extracting their wealth too.

 On the morning of September 26, Kappler summoned the President of Rome’s Jewish Community, Ugo Foà, and the President of the Jewish-Italian Community, Dante Almansi, to his headquarters.
-There, after an uncharacteristically cordial greeting, he told them that the Germans considered the Jews “the greatest enemy they were fighting” and that while the Germans had no need for their lives, nor those of their children, they did however have need of their gold.
+After an uncharacteristically cordial greeting, Kappler informed them that the Germans considered the Jews “the greatest enemy they were fighting” and that while the Germans had no need for their lives, nor those of their children, they did however have need of their gold.